Diyashri19/dentytech-landing-page/README.md

    git clone https://github.com/Diyashri19/dentytech-landing-page.git
    cd dentytech-landing-page

-Run the project
+Run the project.
 Simply open index.html in your browser.

 ---

 🛠️ Built With
 HTML5
 CSS3

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a pull request.

 📜 License
 This project is licensed under the MIT License.